Ala Vaikunthapurramuloo: Critical response

-Bhavana Sharma of International Business Times stated "Living up to the expectations of the audiences and showing Trivikram's mark everywhere, Ala Vaikunthapurramuloo rings in the celebrations of the Sankranti festival and proves that the film was worth the wait."
 Sangeetha Devi Dundoo of The Hindu called the film "an absorbing and entertaining drama presented by Trivikram – Allu Arjun duo".
 Manoj Kumar R of The Indian Express gave 3 out of 5 and stated "The main pleasures of Ala Vaikunthapurramuloo are not unravelling of the secrets that the characters are determined to carry to their graves.
 It is Trivikram's writing and his intention to tell a story and entertain the audience without any rush."
 Sankeerthana Verma of Film Companion reviewed "Ala Vaikunthapurramuloo is far from being perfect cinema.
 There are many flaws and the film takes many artistic liberties to move the story forward, but so does every other masala entertainer.
 But this one manages to entertain you.
 This one does.
 If a good Sankranti film is all about having a laugh and some harmless fun without having to sell your soul, this is definitely the one to go with."

 Janani K of India Today, gave 3 out of 5 stars and stating "Ala Vaikunthapurramuloo is not a film that experiments.
 It ends up as a film that knows its flaws but packages it cleverly so that it does not weigh down on the overall experience."
-Karthik Kumar of Hindustan Times wrote "Ala Vaikunthapurramuloo is undoubtedly one of Trivikram’s better films in recent years.
-While one can argue that he plays it safe by taking the tried-and-tested family template, at least he doesn’t disappoint and that is laudable."
+Karthik Kumar of Hindustan Times wrote "Ala Vaikunthapurramuloo is undoubtedly one of Trivikram's better films in recent years.
+While one can argue that he plays it safe by taking the tried-and-tested family template, at least he doesn't disappoint and that is laudable."
 Sify gave 3 out of 5 for the film stating "Ala Vaikunthapurramuloo is a well-packaged entertaining movie that has several positive points.
 It is a feel-good family entertainer.
 Despite many issues and some cliched sequences, it makes an entertaining watch during this festive period."
-Behindwoods rated 3 out of 5 and summarised "Allu Arjun and Trivikram Srinivas deliver a feast with Ala Vaikunthapurramuloo, a fun commercial entertainer."
-Indiaglitz gave 3.25 out of 5 and stated "Ala Vaikunthapurramuloo is a thorough entertainer that offers loads of fun.
-Without getting melodramatic, it makes you root for its layered sentimentality."